Pastoral: Modern

 Robert Herrick's The Hock-cart, or Harvest Home was also written in the 17th century.
 In this pastoral work, he paints the reader a colorful picture of the benefits reaped from hard work.
 This is an atypical interpretation of the pastoral, given that there is a celebration of labor involved as opposed to central figures living in leisure and nature just taking its course independently.
-This poem was mentioned in Raymond Williams', The Country and the City.
+This poem was mentioned in Raymond Williams' The Country and the City.
 This acknowledgment of Herrick's work is appropriate, as both Williams and Herrick accentuate the importance of labor in the pastoral lifestyle.

 The pastoral elegy is a subgenre that uses pastoral elements to lament a death or loss.
 The most famous pastoral elegy in English is John Milton's "Lycidas" (1637), written on the death of Edward King, a fellow student at Cambridge University.
 Milton used the form both to explore his vocation as a writer and to attack what he saw as the abuses of the Church.
-Also included is Thomas Gray's, "Elegy In a Country Churchyard" (1750).
+Also included is Thomas Gray's Elegy Written in a Country Churchyard (1750).

+Alexander Pushkin frequently used the pastoral form in his poetry.
+Examples include Reason and Love, written in the tradition of French pastoral poetry and The Singer.

 The formal English pastoral continued to flourish during the 18th century, eventually dying out at the end.
 One notable example of an 18th-century work is Alexander Pope's Pastorals (1709).
 In this work Pope imitates Edmund Spenser's Shepheardes Calendar, while utilizing classical names and allusions aligning him with Virgil.
 In 1717, Pope's Discourse on Pastoral Poetry was published as a preface to Pastorals.
 In this work Pope sets standards for pastoral literature and critiques many popular poets, one of whom is Spenser, along with his contemporary opponent Ambrose Philips.
-During this time period Ambrose Philips, who is often overlooked because of Pope, modeled his poetry after the native English form of Pastoral, employing it as a medium to express the true nature and longing of Man.
-He strove to write in this fashion to conform to what he thought was the original intent of Pastoral literature.
+During this time period, Ambrose Philips, who is often overlooked because of Pope, modeled his poetry after the native English form of pastoral, employing it as a medium to express the true nature and longing of man.
+He strove to write in this fashion to conform to what he thought was the original intent of pastoral literature.
 As such, he centered his themes around the simplistic life of the Shepherd, and, personified the relationship that humans once had with nature.
-John Gay, who came a little later was criticized for his poem's artificiality by Doctor Johnson and attacked for their lack of realism by George Crabbe, who attempted to give a true picture of rural life in his poem The Village.
+John Gay, who came a little later, was criticized for his poem's artificiality by Doctor Johnson and attacked for their lack of realism by George Crabbe, who attempted to give a true picture of rural life in his poem The Village.